rossrochford/make-it-so/README.md

 #### A note on identifiers:

 A quirk of Make It So is that Resource identifiers must be knowable *before* the underlying Resource has been created.
-Therefore, an indeterminate unique id returned by the provider upon creation will not suffice.
+Therefore, an id that is returned by the provider after the resource is created cannot be used.

 In simple setups it may be sufficient to use *ResourceModel.slug* as the identifier.
 Slugs are unique per Resource-type within a Project, this is a database-level constraint.
 When using slugs as identifiers, be sure that your API clients are scoping their queries to the Project so that resource ids don't get confused across Projects.
 Take care also not to reuse provider credentials across multiple Projects.